The Monkees are #1. No, really. They hit #1 this weekend, 50 years after their original appearance.

 Shorty Blackwell was Micky’s masterpiece — he wrote it about his cat.
 There are many parts to this song, with shifts in tempo (it even goes into 5/4 at the end).

-Goin’ Down was the B side of “Daydream Believer” — it’s written by all four Monkees although I don’t think they play any instruments on it.
+Goin’ Down was the B side of “Daydream Believer” — it’s written by all four Monkees with Mike and Peter playing guitars.
 Micky is amazing here.

 Daily Nightly was written by Mike and, as was his way at the time, has trippy words that don’t really mean anything.
 Micky plays the brand-new Moog synthesizer making its first appearance on a pop record.